 Good Bad Bugs: Max is full of them in 2, which is probably why they switched him out for Zan in 3.
-He slides faster than he walks, so expect expert Max players to Slide, not walk.
+He slides faster than he walks, so expect expert Max players to slide, not walk.
 His Thunder Tackle will DEMOLISH blocking opponents since they will take a huge amount of chip damage during his dash attack.
 Finally, Max's grapples work on any enemy who walks into range.
 This is true for all characters, but Max covers a lot of area and can jump while holding his opponent.
-Expect good Max players to backbreak about 4 enemies at once For Massive Damage.
+Expect good Max players to backbreak about 4 enemies at once.

 Most Annoying Sound: In SOR2, Mr. X's "DAHAHAHAHAHAHAHA!!" every single time you get knocked down.
 You'll get knocked down a lot facing him.
-Another variant, "HUHEHEHEHEHEHEHE!" is let off by the SOR3 Bongo-type enemies and Robo-X, also when knocked down.
+Another variant, "HUHEHEHEHEHEHEHE!" is let off by the Big Ben/Bongo enemies and Robo-X, also when knocked down.
 You'll hear this a lot when Robo-X or one of his mooks knocks you down.

-Most Wonderful Sound: When playing as Max, ramming your knee into the enemy's spine produces that oh-so-wonderful cracking sound.
+When playing as Max, ramming your knee into the enemy's spine produces that oh so wonderful cracking sound.

-In Mania, Mr. X is practically impossible due to moving roughly as fast as Skate and every attack slashing away a significant part of your entire health bar.
+In 2 on Mania, Mr. X is practically impossible due to moving roughly as fast as Skate and every attack slashing away a significant part of your entire health bar.

-R.Bear in stage 5 Streets Of Rage 2, JUST, R.Bear.
+R.Bear in Stage 5 of Streets of Rage 2.
+JUST R.Bear.
 The bugger beats out pretty much ALL your attacks with his ridiculous range from his punches and his ability to counter.
-And you fight him AGAIN in stage 8 (as a palette swap named Bear Jr.).
+And you fight him AGAIN in Stage 8 (as a palette swap named Bear Jr.).
 Granted, using a katana or a pipe makes him easier, but still.